 THE HOUSE CALL

 Welcome to CORE 10, an off-the-cuff interview series with prominent CORE figures.
-Read on to learn more about this week’s guest, agent Limor Nesher!
+Read on to learn more about this week’s guest, CORE broker, Patrick Lilly.

 What do you consider your greatest achievement so far?
-Buying our first apartment in New York City, then selling it with great profit.
+Happiness.

 What are your three most treasured possessions?
-My talents, skills and knowledge.
+My house upstate, my kitty cats and my health.

 Which words or phrases do you most overuse?
-“Really?”
+“Yes.”

 Reporting from the front lines, Douglas Heddings brings us “True Gotham” – your source for NYC real estate tips, advice, anecdotes and general market insights that aim to inform and enlighten.